bitstarr/sebastianlaube/user/pages/03.blog/vorstellung-grav-cms/post.en.md

 ---
-title: 'Warum grav besser ist als [dein lieblings CMS]'
+title: 'Why grav is better than [your favourite CMS]'
 date: 04-03-2021 21:00
 taxonomy:
   category: